delmic/odemis/doc/develop/backend-api.rst

         *(RO, str)* if it is the main way to move the sample in x, y (,z) axes, then it should be *"stage"*.

-    .. py:attribute:: affects

-        *(RO, set of Components)* set of Detectors which might detect changes when the actuator moves.

     .. py:attribute:: axes

         *(RO, dict str → Axis)* name of each axis available, and the :py:class:`Axis` information.